ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Thursday Night</h3>A chance of showers and thunderstorms before 11pm, then showers and thunderstorms likely between 11pm and midnight, then a
          chance of showers and thunderstorms between midnight and 4am, then showers and thunderstorms likely.
-Mostly cloudy, with a low around 70.
+Mostly cloudy.
+Low around
+         70, with temperatures rising to around 72 overnight.
 South wind around 5 mph.
 Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">